kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/container.md

 === ":simple-kotlin: `Kotlin`"

-    * The class must not be abstract
+    * The class must not be abstract (`@Component` on an abstract class or an interface is ignored)
-    * A class should have only one public constructor
+    * The class must have exactly one public constructor
     * The class must not be `open` (only if it has no aspects)

     ```kotlin
     @Component
-    class SomeService(val otherService: OtherService) { }
+    class SomeService(val otherService: OtherService)
     ```

 #### Method factory { #method-factory }